Hello, Please let me know that how to print on card stock with HP printers. I am facing some issue while printing card stock. Help me.

 Feed the Paper-

-Many HP printers may provide you to load several pieces of card stock into the tray, but to get the best quality, you may have to load the card stock manually.
-Check at the card stock to confirm that there are no nicks and the paper is not curled or otherwise damaged.
+Many HP printers may allow you to load several pieces of card stock into the tray, but to get the best quality, you may have to load the card stock manually.
+Check at the card stock to confirm that there are no nicks and that the paper is not curled or otherwise damaged.
 If it is, the paper may not load correctly.

-Also look at your printer's documentation to figure out whether the card stock needs to be fed through a particular tray on your printer.
+Also, look at your printer's documentation to figure out whether the card stock needs to be fed through a particular tray on your printer.
 On the LaserJet 4200, 4300 and 9500 series printers, such as print on card stock with HP printers requires to go through Tray 1.
-Hand feed the first card into the tray, review it for quality, and after that try adding a stack of cards to the tray.
-If you have problems, hand feed each card.
+Hand-feed the first card into the tray, review it for quality, and after that try adding a stack of cards to the tray.
+If you have problems, hand-feed each card.

 Nowadays laser printers provide various features in an unusually small package.
 For the last, you may have had to go to your local print/copy shop for some of the services that are now standard on many laser printers.
 But more features mean a more expensive device.
 Therefore it's important to know what your choices are before making that purchase.